domino-team/docs/docs/openwrt/openvpn.md

 # Using OpenVPN in GLi routers

-This docs only related to OpenVPN client.
+This docs only related to OpenVPN client, not server.

+Keyword: OpenVpn, OpenWrt, WiFi routers, Wireless routers

 ---